fastnsilver/devbox/devenv/README.md

 ## Update devenv

-This will pull all the images from the server and update Docker's configuration for DockerUI.
+This will build and pull all the images from the server and update Docker's configuration for DockerUI.
+(Recommendation: take an extra-long coffee-break).

 ```
 ./bin/devenv update